 Courtesy Private Collection.

 Cool Culinaria Ultimate Giclee Prints on 300-315 GSM archival art paper.
-11oz Ceramic Mugs.
+11oz and 15 oz Ceramic Mugs.
 All printed in USA.

 Each print is accompanied by a copy of the interior menu